NotKisoMomo/ARM69/README.md

 ---

 Arm69 is a symmetric cipher built on repeated riffle shuffles.
 Every character maps to a two-digit numeric code.
+The key can be any string -- it is encoded the same way as the message before use.
 The key drives a unique split offset on every shuffle pass, preventing cycle attacks.
-Split tokens are indexed back into the key so decoding is impossible without it.
+Split tokens are indexed back into the encoded key so decoding is impossible without it.

 ---